The University of Connecticut (UConn) campus in Storrs, Connecticut.

 Varies

-Transfer students only are required to complete the supplemental transfer application for the University of Connecticut's Office of Transfer Admissions.
-The transfer application and all supporting documentation must be submitted to the Office of Transfer Admission by 4/1/2023.
+Only transfer students (students not currently or previously matriculated as a full-time student at UConn) are required to complete the supplemental transfer application for the University of Connecticut's Office of Transfer Admissions.
+The transfer application and all supporting documentation must be submitted to the Office of Transfer Admission by 4/1/2024.

 Find application information for transfers at: https://pharmacy.uconn.edu/apply/#transfers

-Earlier applications support earlier interviews and consideration for admission to the School of Pharmacy Professional Program.
+Earlier applications support earlier interviews and consideration for admission to the School of Pharmacy PharmD Program.
 We offer rolling admissions.
-Late transfer applications are ineligible for consideration.
+Late transfer applications will only be considered on a case-by-case basis based on space in our incoming P1 class.

 Yes